 Age 39, The Ah-Hah Moment

 Experienced a personal place of "death, darkness & rebirth".
-After struggle & short depression, rediscovered herself with my own spiritual awakening.
+After struggle & short depression, I rediscovered myself with my own spiritual awakening.
 Created Bumble Fly to cultivate my findings. (my passion & personal commitment to help others discover their own sense of belonging.)
 I created my brand and logo of Bumble Fly and purchased the domain name with the last $37 available on credit.

 Lesson: Only after our darkest moments, can we see the brightest of light.